lukasGemela/connection-cost-calculator/README.md

 docker-compose up
 ```

-java 11 and Docker compose 1.29 and above is required.
+Docker compose 1.29 and above is required.

 Give a little bit of time to everything to startup.
 Then, swagger ui will be accessible under